heythere-project/yolo/README.md

 ####save
 ##Controllers
 ###Scaffolding
 Generate Controllers easily with the generator.js .
 This would generate a controller namend "posts" with methods index, edit and delete.
+Method "edit" will be acessabble via 'POST' and "delete" via 'DELETE'.
+Routes to those methods will be added automatically.

-`$ node generate.js controller posts index edit delete`
+`$ node generate.js controller posts index edit:post delete:delete`

 Find out more options via `$ node generate.js`
 ##Views